Bwownie/brownieGate-package/README.md

 - 👤 Retrieve user information and profile data
 - 🍪 Generate, validate, and revoke cookies
 - 🧩 Integrate secure auth with your existing app

-Our API uses **Fernet symmetric encryption** to ensure that sensitive data is always encrypted in transit and at rest.

 ---